irods/python-irodsclient/README.md

 bar
 ```

-As of v1.1.9, there is also an auto-close configuration setting for data
+Since v1.1.9, there is also an auto-close configuration setting for data
 objects, set to `False` by default, which may be assigned
 the value `True` for guaranteed auto-closing of open data
 object handles at the proper time.